craftworkgames/MonoGame.Extended/Source/readme.txt

 Once you've installed that package, follow the instructions to add it to your Content Pipeline.

+For more information, take a look at the [installation guide](http://craftworkgames.github.io/MonoGame.Extended/installation/).

 ## Check out the other packages